Ravitha/DSU-Net-for-Mass-Segmentation-in-Mammograms/README.md

 </ol>

-:dart: Experiments were conducted using the data from CBIS-DDSM and INBreast The CBIS-DDSM data that support the findings of this study are openly available in Mass-Training and Mass-Test folders at https://doi.org/10.7937/K9/TCIA.2016.7O02S9CY, reference number [1].
-The INBREAST data used in the study can be obtained on request to the authors of the article DOI: 10.1016/j.acra.2011.09.014, reference number [2]
+:dart: Experiments were conducted using the data from CBIS-DDSM and INBreast

+:pushpin:The CBIS-DDSM data that support the findings of this study are openly available in Mass-Training and Mass-Test folders at https://doi.org/10.7937/K9/TCIA.2016.7O02S9CY
+:pushpin:The INBREAST data used in the study can be obtained on request to the authors of the article DOI: 10.1016/j.acra.2011.09.014, reference number

 ## References